satiromarra/vscode-sftp/docs/setting.md

 *boolean*: Change the default behavior from `View Content` to `Edit in Local` when opening files in the Remote Explorer.

 **default**: false

+## skipFolderSelectionWhenSingleFolder
+*boolean*: Prevents showing 'Select a folder...' when the number of candidate folders is one.

+**default**: false